 DEADLINE FOR SUBMISSIONS FOR THE NEXT ISSUE IS June 8

 INDIGENOUS POLICY PLANS FOR 2017-18 - WE INVITE YOUR HELP AND INPUT

-We wish you a fine summer.
+We wish you a fine Winter season.
 Indigenous Policy journal is available on the web with email notification of new issues at no charge.
 Indigenous Policy puts out two regular issues a year (Summer and Winter), and since summer 2006, what is now a fall issue serving as the Proceedings of the Western Social Science Association Meeting American Indian Studies Section.
 We are seeking additional editors, columnists and commentators for regular issues, and editors or editorial groups for special issues, and short articles for each issue.
 A new development is that, thanks to long time compilers Jonathon Erlen and Jay Toth, we are developing a regularly updated and searchable data base of Ph.D.
 Dissertations from Universities Around the World on Topics Relating to Indians in the Americas, compiled from Dissertation Abstracts, with recent dissertations also listed separately in each of our regular Summer and Winter issues.

 As IPJ is a refereed journal, articles may be posted on a different schedule from the rest of the journal.
 New articles may go up either at the same time as regular issues, or be added to already posted issues, and may or may not remain up when issues change, until replaced by new articles.
 Notices go out to our list serve when new issues are posted, and when new articles are posted.
 To be added to the list to receive e-mail notice of new postings of issues, and new postings of articles, send an e-mail to Steve Sachs: firstname.lastname@example.org.